willgraham345/drl_crazyflie-firmware/crazyflie-firmware/Lighthouse_process_flow.md

             - checks if calibrationData is valid (`calibrationData = &state->bsCalibration[baseStation]`)
                 - if false, calls -> **lighthoueCalibrationApplyV2()**
                     - calls **lighthouseCalibrationApply**(calib, rawAngles, correctedAngles, idealtoDistortedV2)
-                    - Pretty sure all this does is clean up some stuff, and make sure data isn't too noisy
         - calls -> **locSrvSendLighthouseAngle**(baseStation, angles);
             - creates and initializes angle packet, and then handles sending it somewhere?